Tai Po FC

-In the 2018–19 season, Tai Po successfully won their first top-flight title in club history.
+In the 2018–19 season, Tai Po won their first league title becoming the third club to win the title.
 The club is the first district team to win a top-flight title since Yuen Long during the 1962–63 season and the first-ever district team to win the Hong Kong Premier League title.

+Tai Po became the first club in Hong Kong to win the first, second and third tier league title in history.

 History

-Early Stage (2002–2007)
+Early stage (2002–2007)

 Tai Po entered the newly formed Third District Division in 2002–03 season.
 The club was promoted to the Second Division in 2004–05 season after claiming the title of the Third Division in the previous season.
 In 2005–06 season, they gained the promotion to the First Division after finishing second in the Second Division, behind HKFC.

 Tai Po struggled during early stage of the 2006–07 season, conceded 13 goals in the first three league matches, which is consistent with many pre-season predictions.
 The club's fourth game of the season was at home against local giants South China on 30 September 2006.
 This was the first ever First Division match to be played at Tai Po Sports Ground.
 With over 2,500 supporters cheering the home team and the signings of three Brazilian players, the club played courageously and only lost the game in the last minute by 2–3.
 The Greens' performance vastly improved since the home game.
 They recorded some surprising victories including a great come back (scored a 4–3 from 1–3) against the defending league champion Happy Valley and a last minute winner (a direct free kick to make it 2–1 by defender Joel in 90') against multiple cup winner Kitchee in November 2006.

 Tai Po secured their First Division berth for the 2007–08 season after defeating HKFC 3–0 on 5 April 2007, which also resulted in HKFC's relegation.